Seabeck Multi-Age UU Memorial Day Weekend Retreat

 There will be many other workshops offered by other attendees—like you—from our wonderful communities.
 Think about bringing your own talents to share with others, formally (in workshops offered) or informally, throughout the weekend as we gather, share and grow community, with families and elders alike.

 Your kids will have many opportunities to learn, explore, play, create and make lasting friendships.
 The Children and Youth Programming is always a joyful experience for all involved, and we look forward to having your kids participate with us!

-Registration will begin for returning attendees on Monday, January 23, 2017 and open registration begins, Monday, January 30, 2017.
-Registration is on a first come-first serve basis on the East Shore website, http://www.esuc.org.
-Contact Seabeck Registrar, Dianne Upton, for more information.
+Priority Registration will begin for returning attendees (and 2017 Wait List) on Monday, January 22, 2018 and Open Registration begins, Monday, January 29, 2018.
+Registration is on a first come-first serve basis at esuc.org.
+This year, ALL fees must be paid at the time of registration.

 It’s helpful if you take a look at lodging before you register, so that you will be familiar with the housing options and can make sure that the size of your party approximately fits the number of beds per room (can be fewer, but not more people than beds).
 The Seabeck lodging selection on their website shows the number of people allowed per room.
 There is an extra charge of $100 if a single person uses a room that sleeps multiples.

 We are very excited to welcome back in 2019 former campers and to welcome new ones to the wonderful UU experience that is Seabeck!

 Seabeck 2019 Team

 Dean: Jennifer Joslyn Sill (UUC)

 Publicity: Nicole Duff (ESUC), Susan St. John (UUC)

 Entertainment: John Chmaj & Barb Clagett (ESUC)